 The subdivision of land always requires a resource consent, even if it is only a boundary adjustment and no additional lots are created.

-There are three stages of subdivision approval:
+There are four main stages of subdivision approval:

 - Applying for Subdivision Consent - applicant applies for subdivision consent and if approved, this lasts for 5 years

 - Section 223 approval - applicant applies for a s223 approval, which approves the title plan, showing the new boundaries.

 - Infrastructure Design approval - applicant submits their design plans for approval

 - Section 224 approval - applicant applies for a s224 approval which confirms that all of the infrastructure works to form the subdivision have been completed as per consent conditions.

 If you are considering creating a subdivision, check whether the District Plan rules allow your property to be subdivided.
 In townships, the residential Living Zone rules are in Chapter C12 and the Business Zone rules are in Chapter C24.
 In Rural Zones the subdivision rules are in Chapter C10.